k351/k351/README.md

 - 💡 Passionate about **Backend Systems**, **API Design**, and **Database Management**
 - 🌱 Currently exploring **Go**, **Next.js**, and **Microservices Architecture**
 - ⚡ Love to build things that are efficient, secure, and impactful
-- 🎯 My motto: *"Code is best when it’s simple, scalable, and smart."*
+- 🎯 Motto: *"Code is best when it’s simple, scalable, and smart."*

 ---